magicbell/magicbell-js/packages/magicbell/README.md

 ### Imports

-#### Create a user import
+#### Create a import

-Send a request to start the import of a list of users.
-The import allows the creation of slack connections as well.
+> **Warning**
+>
+> This method is in preview and is subject to change.
+It needs to be enabled via the `imports-create` [feature flag](#feature-flags).

+Enqueues an import - currently only supported for users.
+Amongst other things, the users import allows associating slack channels (if you have already setup the oauth apps).

 ```js
 await magicbell.imports.create({